splunk/public-o11y-docs/gdi/get-data-in/gdi-guide/additional-resources.rst

 Coordinate team work around your data
 -------------------------------------------------------------------

 You can create and manage users and teams to collaborate in Splunk Observability Cloud.
-See :ref:`admin-manage-teams`.
+See :ref:`admin-onboarding-guide` to begin integrating Splunk Observability Cloud with your organization.

 Create dashboards and charts to monitor your data
 -------------------------------------------------------------------